dmlc/dgl/apps/life_sci/examples/property_prediction/README.md

         return len(self.smiles)
 ```

-We provide various methods for graph construction in `dgl.data.chem.utils.mol_to_graph`.
+We provide various methods for graph construction in `dglls.utils.mol_to_graph`.
 If your dataset can
 be converted to a pandas dataframe, e.g. a .csv file, you may use `MoleculeCSVDataset` in
-`dgl.data.chem.datasets.csv_dataset`.
+`dglls.data.csv_dataset`.

 ## References
 [1] Wu et al. (2017) MoleculeNet: a benchmark for molecular machine learning. *Chemical Science* 9, 513-530.